 Worldwide, almost 1 million infants die each year from respiratory distress.1 With conventional Bubble CPAP therapy, respiratory muscle exhaustion is a major cause of failure.1 Early intervention with non-invasive therapy is the first choice for treatment, but it’s not always successful.

-The Seattle-PAP plus from Dräger may be a solution for such complications.
-The patented Seattle-PAP plus Bubble CPAP System is designed to create continuous positive airway pressure and pressure oscillations.
-The 135° angle in the submersed tubing increases the amplitude of oscillations, thus providing effects similar to high frequency oscillatory ventilation for improving gas exchange and offer more efficient respiratory support compared to other methods of non invasive respiratory support.1,2 These oscillations are thought to lessen the work required from respiratory muscles, which would make it easier for babies to breathe.3, 4, 5, 6
+The Seattle PAP plus Bubble CPAP system from Dräger offers a solution for such complications.
+This patented system is designed to create continuous positive airway pressure and pressure oscillations.
+The 135° angle in the submersed tube increases the amplitude of oscillations.
+This provides effects similar to high frequency oscillatory ventilation for improving gas exchange and offers more efficient respiratory support than other methods of non-invasive respiratory support.2, 3 These oscillations are thought to lessen the work required from respiratory muscles, which would make it easier for babies to breathe.1, 5, 6, 7

-Inadvertent changes of the position of the tube in the water, thus changing the CPAP level can cause serious harm to your patient.
-With the Seattle PAP plus you select your desired settings by locking the tube in the set position.
-This avoids accidential changes of CPAP levels and is a unique safety feature.
-Safety and simplicity with no need to worry.
+Inadvertent changes in the position of the tube changes the CPAP level – which can cause serious harm to the infant.
+With the Seattle PAP plus, you select your desired settings by locking the tube in the set position.
+This unique safety feature avoids accidental changes of CPAP levels.

 The Seattle PAP plus is also designed to manage the water level.
 The peak water level is clearly marked for users not to exceed.
 There is also a port to attach a water refill bag so there is no therapy interruption.

 The Seattle PAP plus system is a complete system packaged together for ease of use and setup.
 The Babyflow plus is a full system to customize the interface to the exact patient needs supporting better compliance and more positive outcomes with this therapy.